 Ms. Kristin A. Dolan is the founder and has been the Chief Executive Officer of 605, LLC, an audience measurement and data analytics company in the media and entertainment industries, since its inception in November 2016.
 She previously served as the Chief Operating Officer of Cablevision from April 2014 until its sale in June 2016.
 She was President of Optimum Services for Cablevision from April 2013 to April 2014, Senior Executive Vice President of Product Management and Marketing of Cablevision from November 2011 to April 2013 and Senior Vice President of Cablevision from 2003 to 2011.
-She serves as a director of MSG, MSG Networks, Revlon, Inc. and The Wendy's Company and previously served as a director of Cablevision.
+She serves as a director of MSG Sports, MSG Entertainment, MSG Networks, Revlon, Inc. and The Wendy's Company and previously served as a director of Cablevision.
 Ms. Dolan is the daughter-in-law of Charles F. Dolan, the spouse of James L. Dolan and the sister-in-law of Patrick F. Dolan, Thomas C. Dolan, Brian G. Sweeney and Marianne Dolan Weber.

-Key Skills & Qualifications In light of Ms. Dolan's experience in various positions with Cablevision since 1990, as well as the knowledge and experience she has gained and contributions she has made during her tenure as a director of the Company, MSG Networks, MSG and Cablevision, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class B stockholders, has concluded that she should be reelected to the Board.
+Key Skills & Qualifications In light of Ms. Dolan's experience in various positions with Cablevision since 1990, as well as the knowledge and experience she has gained and contributions she has made during her tenure as a director of the Company, MSG Networks, MSG Sports, MSG Entertainment and Cablevision, Revlon, Inc. and The Wendy's Company, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class B stockholders, has concluded that she should be reelected to the Board.

-PATRICK F. DOLAN Age: 66 Director since June 2011
+PATRICK F. DOLAN

-Mr. Patrick F. Dolan is President of News 12 Networks since February 2002.
+Mr. Patrick F. Dolan is a majority owner of Newsday Media Group since July 2016 and has been its President since October 2016.
+He served as Senior Network Advisor of News 12 Networks from April 2018 to October 2018.
 News 12 Networks is a subsidiary of Altice N.V.
-He was Vice President of News 12 Networks from September 1995 to February 2002.
+He was the President of News 12 Networks from February 2002 to April 2018 and Vice President from September 1995 to February 2002.

-He is a majority owner of Newsday Media Group since July 2016.
 Mr. Dolan previously served as a director of Cablevision.
 Mr. Dolan is the son of Charles F. Dolan, the brother of James L. Dolan, Thomas C. Dolan and Marianne Dolan Weber and the brother-in-law of Kristin A. Dolan and Brian G. Sweeney.

-Key Skills & Qualifications In light of Mr. Dolan's experience as a member of Cablevision's founding family and in various positions with News 12 Networks, a former subsidiary of Cablevision, since 1989, as well as the knowledge and experience he has gained and contributions he has made during his tenure as a director of the Company and Cablevision, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class B stockholders, has concluded that he should be reelected to the Board.
+Key Skills & Qualifications In light of Mr. Dolan's experience in his position with News 12 Networks and in various previous positions with Cablevision, as well as the knowledge and experience he has gained and contributions he has made during his tenure as a director of the Company and Cablevision, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class B stockholders, has concluded that he should be reelected to the Board.